dusty-nv/jetson-inference/docs/aux-streaming.md

 $ video-viewer rtsp://username:password@<remote-ip>:1234 # with authentication (replace username/password with credentials)
 ```

-You might need to supply the username/password in the URL if the RTSP server has authentication enabled.
+You might need to supply the username/password credentials in the URL if the RTSP server has authentication enabled.

 #### RTSP Output